IIIF/api/source/api/search/0.9/index.md

 Use cases for being able to search the annotations within the Presentation API include:

- * Searching OCR generated text to find words or phrases within a book, newspaper or other primarily textual content
+ * Searching OCR generated text to find words or phrases within a book, newspaper or other primarily textual content.
- * Searching transcribed content, provided by crowd-sourcing or transformation of scholarly output
+ * Searching transcribed content, provided by crowd-sourcing or transformation of scholarly output.
- * Searching multiple streams of content, such as the translation or edition, rather than the raw transcription of the content, to jump to the appropriate part of an object
+ * Searching multiple streams of content, such as the translation or edition, rather than the raw transcription of the content, to jump to the appropriate part of an object.
  * Searching on sections of text, such as defined chapters or articles.
  * Searching for user provided commentary about the resource, either as a discovery mechanism for the resource or for the discussion.
- * Discovering similar sections of text to compare either the content or the object
+ * Discovering similar sections of text to compare either the content or the object.

 User interfaces that could be built using the search response include highlighting matching words in the display, providing a heatmap of where the matches occur within the object, and providing a mechanism to jump between points within the object.
 The auto-complete service assists users in identifying terms that exist within the selected scope.